murilobnt/foxer/tutorials/linux/time/readme.md

 ### What

+> Note: TimeHandler has an empty constructor, so you don't need to write a constructor for your scene only to create the instance of your TimeHandler.
+Do it in start() :D

 **TimeHandler** is an object you can use to control timed events of your scene.
 It works alongside the **ClockHandler**, which is a member of **Game**.